polkascan/py-substrate-metadata-docs/docs/joystream-node/staking.md

 * `min_commission`: The minimum amount of commission that each validators must maintain.
   This is checked only upon calling `validate`.
 Existing validators are not affected.

-Origin must be Root to call this function.
+RuntimeOrigin must be Root to call this function.

 NOTE: Existing nominators and validators will not be affected by this update. to kick people under the new limits, `chill_other` should be called.